Table of Contents (click to expand)

 - The early 20th century saw the rise of quantum mechanics.
 Max Planck and Einstein, the pioneers of quantum mechanics, explained that anything that is quantized is allowed to take up only specific values.
 Niels Bohr, a Danish scientist strongly believed that the structure of an atom was similar to the planetary model.
 Bohr used the theory of quantization to explain how electrons stay in their orbits, despite orbiting the nucleus and thus not falling into the nucleus.

-- Erwin Schrödinger’s discovery of the dual particle and wave behavior of electrons contradicted Bohr’s assumption of electrons being in specific orbits.
-We now have a quantum mechanical model of atom that calculates the probability of finding an electron in a region.
-It contradicts Bohr’s assumption of electron orbits having specific energy levels.
+- Louis de Broglie’s discovery of the dual particle and wave behavior of electrons in 1924 laid the groundwork for a new understanding of atomic structure.
+Building on this, Erwin Schrödinger developed his famous wave equation in 1926, which describes electrons not as particles in fixed orbits, but as probability waves.
+We now have a quantum mechanical model of the atom that calculates the probability of finding an electron in a given region.
+It contradicts Bohr’s assumption of electrons following specific circular orbits, replacing them with fuzzy probability clouds called orbitals.

 - While the model may seem complete, the mass of the nucleus was still a mystery.
 Although we knew about protons and electrons, scientists found that the nucleus weighed more than the combined weight of all the protons—almost twice as much!
 The discovery of neutrons (whose mass is very similar to protons) in 1932 by Chadwick helped to complete the modern atomic model.
 The atomic mass of the nucleus was now justified by the presence of these newly discovered neutrons.